mvysny/mvysny.github.io/_posts/2023-8-9-ubuntu-wont-boot-troubleshooting.md

 ---

 This article lists a couple of tips to try out.
 First, let's talk about GRUB since it's responsible for booting up your Linux.
-This tips apply to Ubuntu 22.04 and higher.
+These tips apply to Ubuntu 22.04 and higher.

 ## GRUB Tips